 Seusea stood over him, her poniard in hand.

-‘Oh come now,’ Torince said, smiling his cat’s smile.
-‘Did I not pleasure you?
+‘Oh come now,’ Toranth said, smiling his cat’s smile.
+‘Did I not pleasure you adequately?
 Cydain himself must’ve heard your cries.’

 ‘Yes,’ admitted Seusea.
 ‘You were more than adequate.’
-She returned his smile and quickly before Torince could react, she slit his throat.
+She returned his smile, and quickly before Toranth could react, she slit his throat.
 Lifeless, he fell back on the carpeted floor.
-‘However, you are a slaver and a ravisher, and Fenstre is that much a safer place without you in it.’
+‘However, you are a slaver and a ravisher, and Myre is that much a safer place without you in it.’